wendy-github-liu/wendy-github-liu/README.md

 - 👋 Hi, I’m Wendy!
-I would like to add you to my professional network on the GITHUB.🥳
+Thanks for visiting and I'd love to connect!🥳
 - 👩 Pronouns: she/her
-- 👀 I’m interested in data analytics
+- 👀 Experienced in data analytics, business anlytics, machine learning, data mining and data visualization 🍭🍫🍿🍩🧁🍤🍣🍔🍟🍕🌮🥐🥞
-- 🌱 I’m currently learning advanced SQL, Machine Learning, Data Modeling
+- 🌱 Interested in Facial Recognition, Recommender System and Natural Language Process!
-- 💞️ I’m looking to collaborate on product anlysis and data analysis
+- 💞️ Peace & Love 😎
 - 📫 How to reach out to me: wendy5608@outlook.com

 <!---